xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2               | Notes only           |
 | 3               | Sheet and then notes |

-Color    corresponds to the Print Using Color check box.
+Color&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Print Using Color check box.
 Color is available only in Microsoft Excel for the Macintosh.
 If omitted, the setting is not changed.

-Feed    is a number specifying the type of paper feed.
+Feed&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the type of paper feed.
 Feed is available only in Microsoft Excel for the Macintosh.

 |              |                                   |
 | ------------ | --------------------------------- |